omae26/Python/README.md

 # If statements with comparisons
 In this section I learnt about the compaison operators and how they sre used together with if statements

 # Better claculator
+I built another calculator that allows the user to select the type of operator to use after entering the numbers they want to manipulate
 # Dictionaries